eficode-academy/terraform-fundamentals/02-Create and Manage Resources with Terraform.md

 ## Learning Goals
 - Deploy an Azure storage account using Terraform to host a static website.
 - Understand the process of configuring Terraform resource blocks, providers block, data sources, outputs, and variables.
-- Learn to manage Azure resources with Terraform.
+- Learn to manage Azure resources effectively with Terraform.

 ## Introduction
 This exercise will guide you through the process of using Terraform to deploy a static website to Azure.